echasnovski/mini.nvim/README.md

 ## General principles

 - **Design**.
-Each module is designed to solve a particular problem targeting balance between feature-richness (handling as many edge-cases as possible) and simplicity of implementation/support.
+Each plugin is designed to solve a particular problem targeting balance between feature-richness (handling as many edge-cases as possible) and simplicity of implementation/support.
 Granted, not all of them ended up with the same balance, but it is the goal nevertheless.
 - **Independence**.
-Modules are independent of each other and can be run without external dependencies.
+Plugins are independent of each other and can be run without external dependencies.
 Although some of them may need dependencies for full experience.
 - **Structure**.
-Each module is a submodule for a placeholder "mini" module.
-So, for example, "surround" module should be referred to as "mini.surround".
+Each plugin is a submodule for a placeholder "mini" module and implemented inside single file.
+So, for example, "surround" plugin should be referred to as "mini.surround".
 As later will be explained, this plugin can also be referred to as "MiniSurround".
 - **Setup**:
-    - Each module (if needed) should be setup separately with `require(<name of module>).setup({})` (possibly replace {} with your config table or omit to use defaults).
+    - Each plugin (if needed) should be setup separately with `require(<name of plugin>).setup({})` (possibly replace {} with your config table or omit to use defaults).
 You can supply only values which differ from defaults, which will be used for the rest ones.
-    - Call to module's `setup()` always creates a global Lua object with coherent camel-case name: `require('mini.surround').setup()` creates `_G.MiniSurround`.
+    - Call to plugin's `setup()` always creates a global Lua object with coherent camel-case name: `require('mini.surround').setup()` creates `_G.MiniSurround`.
 This allows for a simpler usage of plugin functionality: instead of `require('mini.surround')` use `MiniSurround` (or manually `:lua MiniSurround.*` in command line); available from `v:lua` like `v:lua.MiniSurround`.
-Considering this, "module" and "Lua object" names can be used interchangeably: 'mini.surround' and 'MiniSurround' will mean the same thing.
+Considering this, plugin and "Lua object" names can be used interchangeably: 'mini.surround' and 'MiniSurround' will mean the same thing.
     - Each supplied `config` table is stored in `config` field of global object.
 Like `MiniSurround.config`.
     - Values of `config`, which affect runtime activity, can be changed on the fly to have effect.
 For example, `MiniSurround.config.n_lines` can be changed during runtime; but changing `MiniSurround.config.mappings` won't have any effect (as mappings are created once during `setup()`).
 - **Buffer local configuration**.
-Each module can be additionally configured to use certain runtime config settings locally to buffer.
+Each plugin can be additionally configured to use certain runtime config settings locally to buffer.
 See `mini.nvim-buffer-local-config` section in help file for more information.
 - **Disabling**.
-Each module's core functionality can be disabled globally or locally to buffer by creating appropriate global or buffer-scoped variables equal to `v:true`.
+Each plugin's core functionality can be disabled globally or locally to buffer by creating appropriate global or buffer-scoped variables equal to `v:true`.
 See `mini.nvim-disabling-recipes` section in help file for common recipes.
 - **Highlight groups**.
-Appearance of module's output is controlled by certain highlight group (see `:h highlight-groups`).
+Appearance of plugin's output is controlled by certain highlight group (see `:h highlight-groups`).
 To customize them, use `highlight` command. **Note**: currently not many Neovim themes support this plugin's highlight groups; fixing this situation is highly appreciated.
-To see a more calibrated look, use MiniBase16 or plugin's colorscheme `minischeme`.
+To see a more calibrated look, use MiniBase16 or provided colorschemes.
 - **Stability**.
-Each module upon release is considered to be relatively stable: both in terms of setup and functionality.
+Each plugin upon release is considered to be relatively stable: both in terms of setup and functionality.
 Any non-bugfix backward-incompatible change will be released gradually as much as possible.
+- **High test coverage**.
+Every plugin is thoroughly tested to ensure that it actually does what it is supposed to do.

 ## Plugin colorscheme